- Places to Explore

 - Fodor's Choice

-Armory Palace (Oruzheynaya Palata)
+Armory Chamber (Oruzheynaya Palata)

-Armory Palace (Oruzheynaya Palata) Review
+Armory Chamber (Oruzheynaya Palata) Review

 Hall I displays the works of goldsmiths and silversmiths of the 12th through 19th centuries, and Hall II contains a collection of 18th- to 20th-century jewelry.
 One of the most astounding exhibits is the collection of Fabergé eggs on display in Hall II (Case 23).
 Among them is a silver egg whose surface is engraved with a map of the Trans-Siberian Railway.
 The "surprise" inside the egg, which is also on display, was a golden clockwork model of a train with a platinum engine, windows of crystal, and a headlight made of a tiny ruby.
-Feeling overwhelmed by everything to see at the Armory Palace?
+Feeling overwhelmed by everything to see at the Armory Chamber?
 If nothing else, be sure to see the Fabergé eggs.
 If the weather is too good to spend all day indoors, check out the splendor of the Cathedral Square and come back to see the Armory another day.

 Hall III contains Asian and Western European arms and armor, including heavy Western European suits of armor from the 15th to 17th centuries, pistols, and firearms.